 The Canon EOS 5D Mark III is indeed a great camera and for current 5D Mark II users or other owners of Canon full-frame camera lenses, it is easy to decide, whether they should buy it or not.
 The 5D Mark III is a better camera than its predecessor in every aspect and an extremely delightful photographic tool.

 Other competitors like the Nikon D800/E have some unique tricks up their sleeve (36MP sensor and an option to capture uncompressed video footage) but for most users, most of the time, the differences wouldn’t be important enough to warrant switching systems.

 However, for those who are new to using a camera system yet the issue is a little more complicated.
 The Nikon D800 and its supposedly higher-resolution version the D800E are the 5D Mark III’s only real competitors in the full-frame camera bracket of the market and their massive pixel count of 36MP make them potentially better choices for studio work and any other application that needs maximum amounts of details.
 It’s also worth noting, that the D800 is $500 cheaper than the 5D Mark III.

 On the other hand, the Canon has a faster burst shooting, which makes it more fit for capturing fast-moving action.
 It’s also got a broader ISO range and offers greater customization when certain areas of its feature set are considered.
-AF systems of both cameras are very sophisticated; offer a lot of customization choices and very reliable tracking of subjects that move across the frame.
+AF systems of both cameras are very sophisticated, offer a lot of customization choices, and are very reliable at tracking subjects that move across the frame.